chriskirknielsen/dotcom-2024/src/content/projects/devographics-surveys/index.md

 ### The State of Ass

-When the survey was first opened, it had been pointed out to us that the logo didn't necessarily read as "CSS"… and while Sacha and I had seen it, we thought "No way anyone will read this as anything but CSS, right?".
+When the survey was first opened, it had been pointed out to us that the logo didn’t necessarily read as "CSS"… and while Sacha and I had seen it, we thought "No way anyone will read this as anything but CSS, right?".

 We were wrong.
 So I adjusted the logo, but for your entertainment, here is the logo for… State of Ass: